 What are the requirements to get a loan as an undocumented student in the U.S.?

 In order to qualify for a DACA student loans as an undocumented immigrant in the United States, you need to have a Social Security number and be eligible for employment.

 Can I still go to college if I don’t have a Social Security number or driver’s license and am not eligible for federal financial aid?

 You can still go to college without a Social Security number or driver’s license, but you will not be eligible for federal financial aid.

 Can DACA students apply for the FAFSA?

 If you’re in the DACA program and have received a Social Security number, you can complete your FAFSA.
-You’ll even get a Student Aid Report outlining your eligibility to receive nonfederal aid!
-The Department of Education suggests that you talk to your high school counselor and college financial aid office before filling out the FAFSA.
+You’ll even get a Student Aid Report outlining your eligibility to receive nonfederal aid even though you can’t receive federal student aid.
+The Department of Education suggests that you talk to your high school counselor and school’s financial aid office before filling out the FAFSA.
 You might live in a state with an alternative application for undocumented students, so it is important to research this option.